nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    - Metric: Users can open and interact with data files from previous versions without issues.
 5. Usable by novices.
    - Rationale: Ensures the application is accessible to new users.
-   - Metric: New users can perform basic tasks without referring to the user manual.
+   - Metric: New users can perform basic tasks without having to keep referring to the user manual.
 6. Provides comprehensive error messages and guidance for recovery.
    - Rationale: Helps users understand what went wrong and how to fix it.
    - Metric: Error messages include a description of the issue and steps for resolution.